return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

     :param u32 data:
         The register value

-.. _`vsp1_dl_fragment_write.description`:
+.. _`vsp1_dl_body_write.description`:

 Description
 -----------

-Write the given register and value to the display list fragment.
-The maximum number of entries that can be written in a fragment is specified when the fragment is allocated by \ :c:func:`vsp1_dl_fragment_alloc`\ .
+Write the given register and value to the display list body.
+The maximum number of entries that can be written in a body is specified when the body is allocated by \ :c:func:`vsp1_dl_body_alloc`\ .

 .. _`vsp1_dl_list_get`: